Y8Games/omniauth-y8-account/README.md

 # OmniAuth Y8 Account (0.2.0)

-This is the official OmniAuth strategy for authenticating to [Id.net](https://www.id.net).
-To use it, you'll need Id.net consumer application ID and SECRET.
+This is the official OmniAuth strategy for authenticating to [Y8 Account](https://account.y8.com).
+To use it, you'll need Y* Account consumer application ID and SECRET.

 ## Basic Usage
-Currently, you have to initialize OmniAuth (with Id.net strategy) like this:
+Currently, you have to initialize OmniAuth (with Y8 Account strategy) like this:

     provider :y8_account, APP_CONFIG[:app_id], APP_CONFIG[:app_secret]

-This way, Id.net strategy will be initialized with the set of default fields:
+This way, Y8 Account strategy will be initialized with the set of default fields:

 ```ruby
 DEFAULT =